CYFC poster

 • Sunday Morning Worship including Holy Communion led by David Childs

-• Sunday Morning Worship at Methodist Church led by Methodist Preacher
+• Sunday Morning Worship led by Sue Brown

-• Sunday Morning Worship led by Revd Harry Lanham
+• Sunday Morning Worship led by Phil Rutt

-• Sunday Morning Worship with Holy Communion led by Revd Gill Bailey
+• Sunday Morning Worship including Holy Communion led by Revd Gill Bailey

 Messy church